 I present to you used popcorn

-Otherwise known as 'old maids', those tough kernels which didn't pop are
+Otherwise known as 'old maids', those tough kernels that didn't pop are

 available for purchase in the US under the name 'Pop Nots'.
 They are currently